jeffrey-w/smart-home-simulator/README.md

 #### JUnit
 This project uses [JUnit](https://junit.org/junit5/) as a testing framework for unit tests.

-> More info to be added
+JUnit can be added as a Maven dependency.
+To do so from IntelliJIDEA:
+1. Navigate to `File > Project Structure > Libraries`
+2. Click the add icon and enter `org.junit.jupiter:junit-jupiter:5.4.2` into the search box`
+3. Confirm your selection and save your changes.

 ---

 ## Components
 #### Parameters
-The user running the simulation can change a multitude of parameters.
+The user running the simulation can change a multitude of main.model.parameters.

 ##### Permission
 A simulated user can take on many roles (parent, child, guest, stranger).